FAQ - Mold in the home

 9. Does it kill bugs?

-They certainly do not like it, and many customers report that it has, but the EPA has not approved our solutions as pesticides so we avoid making any claims about bugs.
+We have noticed that bugs do not like it, and many customers report that it has, but we do not make any official claims about how our solutions affect bugs.

 10. What will the mold look like after the treatment?